Search the site:

 Revenue

-Grow your pipeline to earn faster and bigger.
+Grow your pipeline to earn more quickly and in larger amounts.
 Enter new markets and sell new products.
 Increase your deal sizes.

 Account-Based Marketing vs. Traditional Lead Generation

-Before we continue, let’s address some obvious questions you are bound to have right now.
+Let’s address some obvious questions you may have at this point.
 Questions like: What are the benefits of account-based marketing?
 Why pick it over traditional marketing strategies?

 First off, we are not saying that one is not better than the other.
 Both have their applications, and you should always choose the one best suited to your business.